Bauyrzhan Momyshuly: Early life

-Momyshuly was born in Orak Balga, a now abandoned Aul in the modern Zhualy District in southern Kazakhstan, to a family of nomadic herders from the Dulat tribe.
+Bauyrzhan was born in Orak Balga, a now abandoned Aul in the modern Jualy District in southern Kazakhstan, to a family of nomadic herders from the Dulat tribe.
 He lived with his relatives until the age of thirteen, but spent his teenage years in Soviet boarding schools.
 After completing his secondary education in 1929, he worked as a teacher, a secretary of a district committee and as an assistant-prosecutor.
 He was later employed as a department chief in the Kazakh ASSR's Central Agency for Economic Planning.

-In November 1932, Momyshuly was conscripted for a two-year service in the Red Army, and posted as a cadet in the 14th Mountain Infantry Regiment.
+In November 1932, Bauyrzhan was conscripted for a two-year service in the Red Army, and posted as a cadet in the 14th Mountain Infantry Regiment.
 After his discharge, he studied a course in economics in the Leningrad Institute of Finance and worked in the Kazakh branch of the Commercial-Industrial Soviet State Bank.

 Military career

-On 25 March 1936, Momyshuly was again called for military service, becoming a platoon commander in the Central Asian Military District's 315th Regiment.
+On 25 March 1936, Bauyrzhan was again called for military service, becoming a platoon commander in the Central Asian Military District's 315th Regiment.
 He remained in the military for the next two decades.
 In March 1937, the regiment was transferred to the Far Eastern Front in Siberia.
 While not subject to repression during the Great Purge, the remark "unreliable, with extreme nationalist views" was inscribed in his personal dossier in 1937.
-His biographer, Mekemtas Myrzakhmetov, believed this happened because Momyshuly was known to read the poetry of Magzhan Zhumabayev and works of other authors associated with the Alash Orda.
+His biographer, Mekemtas Myrzakhmetov, believed this happened because Bauyrzhan was known to read the poetry of Magzhan Zhumabayev and works of other authors associated with the Alash Orda.

-In 1939, Momyshuly was assigned to command the 105th Infantry Division's artillery.
+In 1939, Bauyrzhan was assigned to command the 105th Infantry Division's artillery.
 From February 1940, he headed the 202nd Independent Anti-Tank Battalion, based in Zhytomyr.

-In January the following year, Lieutenant Momyshuly returned to Kazakhstan, serving in Alma-Ata's military commissariat.
-When Germany invaded the Soviet Union on 22 June, he was appointed a battalion commander – Kombat – in the 1073rd Regiment of the newly formed 316th Rifle Division, headed by the military commissar of the Kyrgyz SSR, Major General Ivan Panfilov.
+In January the following year, Lieutenant Bauyrzhan returned to Kazakhstan, serving in Alma-Ata's military commissariat.
+When Germany invaded the Soviet Union on 22 June, he was appointed a battalion commander – Kombat – in the 1073rd Regiment of the newly formed 316th Rifle Division, headed by the military commissar of the Kirghiz SSR, Major General Ivan Panfilov.